Don’t try to see through the distances.

 Whatever circles comes from the center.

 This flavorful meatball soup recipe is one of my all-time favorites.
 Made with Midddle Eastern spiced “kofta”, or meatballs, the warming broth is infused with turmeric, onion, garlic.
 The meatballs, surprisingly tender, are seasoned with mint and garlic.
 For a burst of nutrients and color, fresh chopped spinach is added to the pot a few minutes before serving and the whole thing is garnished with lime and cilantro.
-The meatballs can be made with lean ground turkey, beef, or lamb.
+The meatballs can be made with ground chicken, beef, or lamb.
 If you enjoy the flavor, ground lamb gives it a beautiful luxuriousness and richness, which I really love in winter.
-But for a lighter meal, try it with ground turkey.
+But for a lighter meal, try it with ground chicken.
 This soulful gluten free soup, is seriously, the best, and I hope you give it a try.